 Smaller consumable gifts like a jar of jam, ½ dozen cookies, or a tin of loose leaf tea make excellent stocking stuffers for minimalists as well!

 - Homemade baking such as bread, muffins, cookies

 - Homemade convenience meals like freezer meals for a quick dinner on a busy night

 - Their favorite beverage: wine, tea, specialty coffee

-- Their favorite treat: chocolate, candies, savoury snacks
+- Their favorite treat: chocolate, candies, savory snacks

 - Homegrown/hunted food like jam, applesauce, pickled vegetables, deer sausage, wild caught fish

-A frugal minimalist usually enjoys practical gifts because they don’t always want to buy them for themselves.
+A minimalist usually enjoys practical gifts because they know they’re going to use them.

 Some examples of practical items they might like are:

 - Clothes such as their favorite socks (not just any socks)